 Motion detection utilizes the accelerometer’s data to detect, whether the Tag is moving or not.
 This information gives the tag possibility to go into sleep mode once the Tag is stationary.

-• Keep alive - Tag is put into sleep immediately after no motion event is triggered, still it sends blink every 5 seconds.
+Tag's FW 3.118 includes feature Keep alive → Tag is put into sleep immediately after no motion event is triggered, still it sends blink every 5 seconds.
 After the blink is sent, the tag is put back into deep sleep.
-This feature is useful for static tag tracking.
-This mode is available from FW 3.118.
+This feature is useful for static tag tracking

 You can find the current Tag setting in RTLS Manager section Tag Summary: